 Key benefits to I-Corps teams include:

 If you are interested in applying please fill out an application and Financial Plan.
-The financial plan can be emailed to Ruth Dubey at: Ruth_Dubey2@uml.edu.
+The financial plan can be emailed to Ruth Dubey at: Ruth_Dubey2@uml.edu or uploaded in the application.
+Start the I-Corp Customer Discovery Training module or log an interview.

 In addition if you have any questions regarding the application or financial plan please contact Ruth Dubey.